amruthak03/Project-677/README.md

-# Facial Emotion Recognition & Song Recommendation
+# Real-Time Emotion-Driven Music Recommender
 ## Project Overview
 This project was completed as part of the course "Data Science with Python".
 The objective of this project was to develop a model that could predict facial emotions from images captured by the webcam using a Convolutional Neural Network (CNN).
 Additionally, the project aimed to recommend and play the most popular song on the Spotify application based on the emotion predicted.